velartrill/velartrill.github.io/orig/kestrel.md

 My cheeks are burning and I'm stammering as I start to realize the implications.
 Only then do I realize.
 "You're… telling me you managed to fit a *computer* in here?"
 I stare at her, poking at the thin fabric, and giving myself an unintentional jolt to the arm.
 "No. No way.
 I do not believe you.
 That's not even possible--"

 Soshten just laughs at me.
 "There's a ton of redundant networked processors spread throughout the suit so getting shot in the wrong place doesn't take the whole thing offline.
-We can make CPUs thinner than that, Kess.
+We can make compute cores smaller than that, Kess.
 And that's not even getting into what the Echoes -- agh, sorry, I mean the Thalisans -- can do.
 I've heard their processors can't even be seen with the naked eye."

-'No *way*.
+"No *way*.
 I know better than to believe the stories people make up about the Shadows.
 You're just messing with me."

 "Am not. *Think,* Kess, how could we pack all that functionality into those suits without onboard processors?"
 There's an evil gleam in her eye now.
 "If you don't believe me I can prove it to you.
 Let me just go get a laptop and I'll write a new program for it here and now--"